datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-Here `"<payload string>"` is replaced by JSON, whose structure changes depending on whether the response contains node references.
+Here `"<payload string>"` is a long encoded JSON string, whose structure changes depending on whether the response contains node references.
+After decoding the response payload string, there are two possible structures it could adhere to.

-**Structure 1:** Response for property values that are not node references.
+**Structure 1:** Decoded response payload string for property values that are not node references.

 ```json
 {